Fourth Offense DUI

 Bail Motion at First Court Date

 In most felony DUI cases, the prosecutor will request an increase in bail at your first court hearing.
 So even if you bailed out at $50,000 you could still have your bail increased to $100,000 or more.
 If you are not prepared for the bail motion, you will be taken into custody and stay in jail until you post the bond, or your case is concluded.

 If you are released on bail on a felony DUI case, the court is going to order “Bail” terms while your case is pending.
 This could include a “no alcohol” term which includes no bars, no use and possession of alcohol, and search and seizure for alcohol including on your person, vehicle, or home.
 You may also be prohibited from driving, required to attend self-help meetings, or ordered to wear a SCRAM device on your ankle that monitors you for alcohol use.

 After Felony Arraignment

-After felony arraignment, your Felony DUI case will be set for a preliminary hearing where the DA must present witnesses to support the charges against you.
-Prior to the preliminary hearing, a pre-preliminary hearing is usually set which allows settlement negotiations between your attorney, the court, and the DA to occur.
+After felony arraignment, your felony DUI case will be set for a preliminary hearing where the District Attorney must present witnesses to support the charges against you.
+Prior to the preliminary hearing, a pre-preliminary hearing is usually set which allows settlement negotiations between your attorney, the court, and the District Attorney to occur.